 During the early 2000’s we continued to fulfill our mission and to search for creative ways to reach out to the public, encouraging community involvement in matters of public safety.
 We created the position “Community Chair of Justice” to foster a new public conversation about what justice is.
 Staffed by Lorraine Berzins, this initiative included emphasizing art as a means to communicate with the public.
 We sponsored the production of the theatrical play “Crime on Broadway”, created the “Justice Storytelling Quilt” and initiated the project “Arts’ Tools For Justice”.
 In addition, we sponsored various forums and continued to participate in consultations, as well as reforms to the Youth Criminal Justice Act.

-In a 2008 CCJC became involved in a five year National Demonstration Project for Circles of Support and Accountability (CoSA), seeking to promote this program that is based on restorative justice principles.
+In 2008 CCJC became involved in a five year National Demonstration Project for Circles of Support and Accountability (CoSA), seeking to promote this program that is based on restorative justice principles.
 The project was funded by the National Crime Prevention Centre (NCPC), and the resulting evaluation provided a valuable addition to the growing body of international research on CoSA programs.
 The full report is now available here.